Executive Summary

 Overview of the Attack

 GitHub Actions is a CI/CD platform that helps users automate their development pipeline.
 Individual GitHub actions can become reusable workflow components that other pipelines can utilize.
 The tj-actions/changed-files GitHub action was recently compromised, allowing attackers to access sensitive workflow secrets that relied on this action.
-Numbers-wise, this GitHub action was used by over 23,000 GitHub repositories.
+This GitHub action was used by over 23,000 GitHub repositories.

 The compromise was first identified on March 14, 2025, when security researchers detected suspicious activity made by the action.
 The attackers injected a payload that dumped the CI/CD runner’s memory, exposing sensitive environment variables and secrets directly to the workflow logs.